Wassouf289/Movie-Recommender/README.md

 # Movie-Recommender
 ![Python application](https://github.com/Wassouf289/Movie-Recommender/workflows/Python%20application/badge.svg)

-movie recommender with a FLASK web interface, recommend movies to the user in two algorithms:
+A web-based movie recommender engine, recommends movies to the user in one of two algorithms:
   - Non-negative matrix factorization
   - Collaborative Filtering: User-based Filtering recommendation

+### Usage:
+- clone the repository
+- login to your postgres and create a database called: movies_db so you should have the following connection:  connection = postgresql://localhost:5432/movies_db
+ - run data_preprocessing.py , so the data is read from csv files, processed and stored in movies_db
+ - you can choose in application.py between the two algorithms:
+  * recommended_movies = recommend_NMF()
+  * recommended_movies = user_based_filtering_recommend()
+ - run application.py and go to your browser and type: localhost/5000

 <img src="static/images/main_page.png" >